-US Open: Sister act clash as Serena plays Pliskova
+Meet Karolina Pliskova: A rival sister act

 READ MORE: The 'age of Serena'

-As for Serena, she had this to say when asked if she'd ever entertained the thought of an identical copy of herself competing on the Tour:
+As for Serena, she had this to say when asked if she'd ever entertained the thought of an identical copy of herself competing on the WTA Tour.

-"It would be a living hell," she told reporters after overcoming the fifth-seeded Simona Halep in three sets in the quarterfinals at Flushing Meadows in New York Wednesday.
+"It would be a living hell," she told reporters after overcoming fifth-seeded Romanian Simona Halep in three sets in the quarterfinals at Flushing Meadows in New York Wednesday.

-As for Serena, she had this to say when asked if she'd ever entertained the thought of an identical copy of herself competing on the Tour:
+As for Serena, she had this to say when asked if she'd ever entertained the thought of an identical copy of herself competing on the WTA Tour.

-"It would be a living hell," she told reporters after overcoming the fifth-seeded Simona Halep in three sets in the quarterfinals at Flushing Meadows in New York Wednesday.
+"It would be a living hell," she told reporters after overcoming fifth-seeded Romanian Simona Halep in three sets in the quarterfinals at Flushing Meadows in New York Wednesday.

 Serve contest

-Friday's semifinals clash between the six-time US Open champion from the US and Karolina Pliskova pits the two most dominant servers in the women's game against each other.
+Thursday night's semifinal clash between the six-time US Open champion Williams and underdog Pliskova pitted the two most dominant servers in the women's game against each other.

-"I haven't played against many big servers recently," Williams said.
+"I haven't played against many big servers recently," Williams said before the game.

-There is no one on the women's tour with a serve more lethal than the six-foot-one (1.86 meters) Pliskova, who has fired off a whopping 439 aces this year.
-That's 119 more than Williams, who has played fewer matches than the Czech this year.
+It was Pliskova's stellar serve that helped her gain the advantage, especially in the first set.
+There is no one on the women's tour with a serve more lethal than the six-foot one-inch (1.86-meter) Czech, who has fired off a staggering 439 aces this year.
+That's 119 more than Williams, who has played fewer matches.

-Williams, who according to John McEnroe has "the greatest serve in the history of tennis," has hit 60 aces at the US Open, compared with 32 for Pliskova.
+Williams, who according to John McEnroe has "the greatest serve in the history of tennis," had hit 60 aces at the US Open, compared with 32 for Pliskova.

-Although six-foot-eleven Ivo Karlovic is the men's ace leader in New York with 120 from four matches played, Gael Monfils of France leads the remaining men's semifinalists with 49 aces.
+Although six-foot 11-inch Ivo Karlovic is the men's ace leader in New York with 120 from four matches played, Gael Monfils of France leads the remaining men's semifinalists with 49 aces.

 When it comes to efficiency, Pliskova is also strong.
 Although Williams leads the Tour this season with 74.9% of first serve points won, the Czech is a close second with 74.6%.